andresPanto/MUSEUM-Web/README.md

 - [X] Ajax

-Shoutout to Adrián Egüez (adrian.eguez.epn.edu.ec) for helping the development of the project.
+Shoutout to Profe Adrián (adrian.eguez@epn.edu.ec) for helping in the development of this project.